 The most beautiful waterfall in Iceland?

 Dynjandi waterfall is the largest waterfall in the Westfjords.
 Many locals say that it is the most majestic and most beautiful waterfall in Iceland.
-Though not all agree on that point.
-Still, it’s fair to say that the waterfall is a sight.
-It is preserved as a natural monument since 1981, so please stay on the paths.
+It’s a protected natural monument, since 1981, so please stay on the paths.

 Ruins by Dynjandi

 Make sure you don’t miss out on the few ruins there.
-Not far from the parking lot you can find an old home stead, ruins of an old turf house.
-It was inhabited until 1951.
+Not far from the parking lot, there is an old home stead.
+These are the ruins of an old turf house, where people lived until 1951.
 As the story goes, the wife of the farmer who used to live there couldn’t stand listen to the constant roar of the thunderous waterfall.

 Check out our complete guide to the Westfjords.